 Brandi Kary is a writer of poetry and prose, a mother, and an educator.
 Her most recent work has appeared in The Flutter Poetry Journal, Throw Away Poetry, and Calliope Magazine.

-Brandi teaches ENGL 53: Poetry Writing, which is offered in the Fall semester.
-If you write poetry, want to write poetry, and/or want to learn a whole lot about poetry that poets know, you don't want to miss it.
+Brandi teaches ENGL 53: Poetry Writing.
+If you write poetry, want to write poetry, and/or want to learn a whole lot about poetry that poets know, don't miss it.
 She is a regular participant in Bridging the Bay, the MPC Creative Writing Program's annual public reading by poets of the Monterey Bay region, and coordinates other campus events during National Poetry Month each April.
-She also advises the Creative Writing Club, which meets on Tuesday afternoons from 3:00 - 4:00 pm in HU105.
-All interested MPC students are welcome.

 Among her many distinctions, Brandi studied at the distinguished Pembroke College at Cambridge University in the UK, where she had been accepted into their very selective summer writing program.
 She lives in Monterey with her anthropologist husband, Elias, and their children.